 Through conversations with UVA School of Medicine (UVA SoM) advisors and CHUK doctors, the most critical improvement for the second iteration of the application is the proof of concept of the pipeline through the creation of a real-time hypotension risk notification.
 The notification initiates a valuable hypotension risk diagnosis capable of improving patient outcomes by alerting doctors of patients who require additional care.
 The second improvement is a streamlined storage and retrieval process for the images.
 In the previous system, the images were stored in a Google Drive connected to a UVA email account.
-The images were then downloaded and stored into a PostgreSQL database.
-This process was inefficient and can result in lost images in the account due to an unstructured folder environment and limited available storage.
-The two requested improvements by UVA SoM advisors and CHUK doctors were taken into consideration when developing the second iteration of the application.

-The second iteration, and current iteration, of the design includes the full-stack development of a mobile application, which is hosted on the Amazon Web Services (AWS) cloud computing platform to allow for scaling.
+The images were then The digitization of paper medical records is a tested and downloaded and stored into a PostgreSQL database.
+This includes the full-stack development of a mobile application, hypotension risk, Past submissions for a unique patient which is hosted on the Amazon Web Services (AWS) cloud computing platform to allow for scaling.
 To address the design and implementation of a hypotension risk notification, the research group examined relevant literature and spoke with UVA SoM advisors.
 The creation of the risk notification enables medical professionals to develop synergistic relationships with digitization rolls, reduces their workload, and effectively improves patient care.
 To further improve medical professionals' care, the design and interface of the application has been updated based on user feedback.